-About Wishing Well Entertainments
+Wishing Well Entertainment

-Raphael Sbarge started Wishing Well Entertainments after he stepped in as director and executive producer of On Begley Street, a streaming series starring actor and environmentalist Ed Begley Jr., The nine-part series was ultimately sold to an online network, and received several nominations and awards.
+Raphael Sbarge started Wishing Well Entertainment after he stepped in as director and executive producer of On Begley Street, a streaming series starring actor and environmentalist Ed Begley Jr., The nine-part series was ultimately sold to an online network, and received several nominations and awards.

 Inspired by the impact and potential reach of socially conscious film making, Sbarge began to combine his production work with his work for his grassroots environmental nonprofit, Green Wish.
-A five-year Legacy Grant from the California Instituted for Contemporary Art enabled the production of A Concrete River: Reviving the Waters of Los Angeles.
+A five-year Legacy Grant from the California Institute for Contemporary Art enabled the production of A Concrete River: Reviving the Waters of Los Angeles.
 The documentary explored the history of the Los Angeles River and the 30-year campaign of Friends of the LA River, a group dedicated to protecting and restoring the river and its habitat.

 Sbarge went on to direct and produce Is There Hope for Planet Earth? in conjunction with Cal-Tech in Pasadena, a documentary short featuring acclaimed climatologist Dr. Jess Adkins discussing climate change.
 Both films have been acquired and broadcast by KCET.